steelblockchain/abricot/README.md

 If you want an example of how to implement a basic MITM.
 [MITM server example](https://github.com/steelblockchain/abricot/blob/main/scripts/basic_mitm.js) and the client is [here](https://github.com/steelblockchain/abricot/blob/main/scripts/basic_mitm.html)

+This example is a little bit outdated ( it can still work ) but i'll change it soon for a better version.

 # Roadmap

 - [x] Add Changelog